-The AAO recommends prompt referral to an ophthalmologist for an abnormal intraocular pressure or a family history of glaucoma, especially in patients of black or Hispanic race/ethnicity [40].
-A diagnosis of glaucoma requires a complete history and an ophthalmic evaluation that includes measuring visual acuity and intraocular pressure and performing gonioscopy to rule out other causes of elevated intraocular pressure [8].
+The AAO recommends prompt referral to an ophthalmologist for an abnormal intraocular pressure or a family history of glaucoma, especially in patients of Black or Hispanic race/ethnicity [40].
+A diagnosis of glaucoma requires a complete history and an ophthalmic evaluation that includes measuring visual acuity and intraocular pressure and performing gonioscopy to rule out other causes of elevated intraocular pressure [173].

-Newer optic nerve imaging devices, such as the scanning laser polarimetry (GDx), confocal laser ophthalmoscopy (Heidelberg Retinal Tomography or HRT II), and optical coherence tomography, have been shown to be highly effective diagnostic tools, especially when coupled with functional tests [183].
-These devices have been found to be similar in their ability to distinguish between glaucoma and controls [8].
+There are three types of computer-based optic nerve imaging devices that have been shown to be highly effective diagnostic tools, especially when coupled with functional tests: confocal scanning laser ophthalmoscopy, optical coherence tomography, and scanning laser polarimetry [173].
+These devices have been found to be similar in their ability to distinguish between glaucoma and controls [173].

-The goals of treating glaucoma are to control intraocular pressure, stabilize the status of the optic nerve/retinal nerve fiber layer, and stabilize visual fields [8].
+The goals of treating glaucoma are to control intraocular pressure, stabilize the status of the optic nerve/ retinal nerve fiber layer, and stabilize visual fields [173].
 Treatment options include medication, laser therapy, or incisional glaucoma surgery, all of which lower intraocular pressure.
-The choice of treatment depends on many factors, such as the effects of treatment, quality of life, and life expectancy, and the patient should be involved in the decisionmaking process [8].
+The choice of treatment depends on many factors, such as the effects of treatment, quality of life, and life expectancy, and the patient should be involved in the decision-making process [173].

-Medical treatment is typically used initially, and prostaglandin analogs and beta-blockers are the eye drops most often prescribed; prostaglandin analogs have been the most effective at lowering intraocular pressure [8].
+Medical treatment is typically used initially, and prostaglandin analogs and beta-blockers are the eve drops most often prescribed; prostaglandin analogs have been the most effective at lowering intraocular pressure [173].
 A comparative effectiveness study indicated that medical and surgical treatments for primary open-angle glaucoma reduce intraocular pressure and reduce the risk of damage to the optic nerve in the short- to medium-term setting [184].
 However, the comparative effectiveness of different treatments is not clear.
 In addition, it is not clear which treatments are best in preventing visual disability and improving patient-reported outcomes [184].
 Although marijuana has been shown to lower intraocular pressure, the American Glaucoma Society does not recommend the use of marijuana in any form to treat glaucoma because of the drug's side effects, short duration of action, and lack of evidence that it alters the course of glaucoma [185].
 No data support the use of antioxidants or herbal supplements as treatment [20].